 Student Loan Glossary

-Accrued Interest: Amount of money to be repaid on a loan in addition to the original principle amount borrowed.
+Accrued Interest: Amount of interest that adds up on a loan in addition to the original principle amount borrowed.

 Annual Limits: The maximum amount a student can borrow from a certain loan program in a given academic year.